 You’ll want a good 30 minutes at a low rolling boil to get the right texture your mouth will enjoy.
 This is for 1.5 pounds so if you were batch cooking with a lot more than that you would need more time.
 You can test along the way and see if it is fork tender or not.

 Then let those cool when done and dry on paper towels.
 You can fry chicken gizzards next in oil or Ninja foodi.
 This is a great recipe if you love fried chicken gizzards but want to make a healthier version.
-Just toss in seasoned flour mixture and “bake” until golden brown.
+Just roll in whisked egg, then toss in seasoned flour mixture or Panko and “bake” or air fry until golden brown.
 In less than 20 minutes you’ll have this killer snack.
 OR make gravy below.

 fried Chicken Gizzards